yzhai64/fh-agents-course/units/en/unit2/smolagents/introduction.md

 ## Module Overview

-This module provides a comprehensive overview of key concepts and practical strategies for building intelligent agents using smolagents.
-With so many open-source frameworks available, it's essential to understand the components and capabilities that make smolagents a useful option, or to determine when another solution might be a better fit.
+This module provides a comprehensive overview of key concepts and practical strategies for building intelligent agents using `smolagents`.
+With so many open-source frameworks available, it's essential to understand the components and capabilities that make `smolagents` a useful option or to determine when another solution might be a better fit.
 We'll explore critical agent types, including code agents designed for software development tasks, tool calling agents for creating modular, function-driven workflows and retrieval agents that access and synthesize information.
-Additionally, we'll cover the orchestration of mutiple agents, the integration of vision capabilities and web browsing to unlock new possibilities for dynamic and context-aware applications.
+Additionally, we'll cover the orchestration of multiple agents and the integration of vision capabilities and web browsing to unlock new possibilities for dynamic and context-aware applications.

 In this unit, Alfred, the agent from Unit 1, makes his return.
 This time, he’s using the `smolagents` framework for his internal workings.
 Together, we’ll explore the key concepts behind this framework as Alfred tackles various tasks.
 Alfred is organizing a party at the Wayne Manor while the Wayne family 🦇 is away, and he has plenty to do.
 Join us as we showcase his journey and how he handles these tasks with `smolagents`!